 Why you should take a flight to Israel

 Whatever your reason for booking flights to Israel, it’s bound to be a spiritual journey.
-Cast aside your preconceived notions of this country and book flights to Israel for more personal reasons.
+Cast aside your preconceived notions of this country and book tickets to Israel for more personal reasons.
 A trip to the Western Wall or a swim in the Dead Sea are just a few of the reasons Christian, Muslim and Jewish travelers plan Israel flights and trips on a yearly basis.

 Let’s begin planning the trip to Israel by answering the most common question: is it safe to fly to Israel?
 The answer is yes, it is safe, but like anywhere you travel today it’s always good to keep your common sense and wits about you.
 It’s no secret Israel is center of religious tension in the Middle East.
 Muslims, Jews and Christians have been fighting over the “Promise Land” for centuries.
 While today’s wars seem more violent, they are also very segregated to certain parts of the country which remain off limits to tourists.
 However, the rest of Israel is worth exploring and travelers booking flights to Israel won’t be disappointed.